persteenolsen/umbraco-13-starter-one/README.md

 - Hosting:Debug

-# Performance tuning / Eliminate Render-Blocking => Slow first Page load
+# Performance => Slow first Page load => Eliminate Render-Blocking

-- Use Google Pege Speed
+- Used Google Page Speed

-- I optimized CSS and JS in the Master View
+- I optimized the loading CSS and JS in the Master View

 - In web.config I added Rewrite Rule to force HTTP request to HTTPS